NREL/floris/docs/source/code.rst

 FLORIS Initialization
 =====================
-The primary object in FLORIS is the \link floris.floris.Floris \endlink class.
+The primary object in FLORIS is the :py:class:`floris.simulation.floris` class.
 A call-graph of the classes and functions used in the FLORIS init method is included below.